 The trailing P/E is so high mainly because of Criteo, Ctrip and Coslight, the rest of the book is more Value oriented with a P/E between 5-15.
 But it is a conscious choice to blend the portfolio.
 The Debt levels are high from my Financials who carry much debt on the balance sheet.

 Around the same time as I started this blog I also switched into a new area in my team at work.
-I’m once again faced with the struggle and joy of learning new things at work, this time in understanding factor risks also called styles.
-So the new role is spending less time meeting brilliant fund managers and more time on analysis.
-But I did learn a lot from all the great investors I met and I would like to share some thoughts.
-As everyone interested in the field of finance, I read a tremendous amount of financial news stare at stock charts, etc. I also dedicated a lot of my time both for a Msc in Quant Finance and later a CFA.
-But the deeper I delve into Finance there more I get the feeling how incredibly much there is left to learn.
+I’m once again faced with the struggle and joy of learning new things at work.
+As everyone interested in the field of finance, I read a tremendous amount of financial news stare at stock charts, etc. The deeper I delve into Finance there more I get the feeling how incredibly much there is left to learn.
 When I still was in University I was a more confident investor than I am today, when I today know probably 10 times as much.

 We all know examples of extremely clever people, still making huge mistakes in investing, maybe the most famous one being Long Term Capital.
 You can be one of the world’s best at company valuations, knowing all the ins and outs of a balance sheet but still makes big mistakes.
 Investing requires you to be a master of so many fields, it’s more or less impossible for a single person to be all that.
 We can see how people try to handle this by narrowing the universe of what they are looking at, for example only one country or one sector across countries.
 Another way to slice it, is to become a master of an investing style.
 Many bloggers and investment professionals focus on one style, for example Small-caps, Value, others look at Growth, and some try to combine styles for example GARP (Growth At Reasonable Price), small cap Value etc. Other skip companies and invest more through Macro views, or given the low interest rates, Quality companies and High Dividend strategies has gained popularity.
 I have also seen a trend (hehe) more recently of Momentum investing gaining traction also outside of the CTA/Trend-following hedge fund space.
 All these styles requires tremendous effort to master fully – and I’m sure nobody is master of all.